lindoran/HB63C09/README.md

 This Repository uses the floppy emulation code from the Z80-MBC2 Project by Fabio Defabis this code is slightly modified to fit the differing architecutre, however the original code is (C) Fabio Defabis under the terms of the GPL.

-You can find details aboutthe Z80-MBC2 here: https://github.com/SuperFabius/Z80-MBC2 -or- https://hackaday.io/project/159973-z80-mbc2-a-4-ics-homebrew-z80-computer
+You can find details about the Z80-MBC2 here: https://github.com/SuperFabius/Z80-MBC2 -or- https://hackaday.io/project/159973-z80-mbc2-a-4-ics-homebrew-z80-computer